About Me

 1. Safety guarantees and robustness quantification of generative AI models

-2. Contract-based design for large-scale design of engineered biological systems
+2. Robust design and analysis of engineered biological systems

 3. LLM-based personalized grading to enable independent and open-ended summative assessments